Quillhash/avs-backend/README.md

 # Steps to build and deploy the project

 ## 1. Building the project

+Feel free to directly skip to step 5 unless you plan on creating and deploying your own version of the QuillShield Network

 ```
 1. cd avs_contracts
 2. forge build